Chinese New Year Traditions

 - DO clean your house before Chinese New Year.

-- DO remember to hand out red envelopes if you are married / older.
+- DO remember to hand out red envelopes to children and unmarried young adults if you are married and older.

 - DO wish everyone a happy new year when you see them.
 Check out our post on Chinese New year greetings, complete with pronunciations and recordings in both Mandarin and Cantonese.

-- DO wear new clothes and avoid black and white.
-Wear something red instead which is always best.

-- DO brush up on your Chinese New Year greetings and make sure you address elders first when you see them.
+- DO make sure you address elders first when you see them.
 You might just get some fat red envelopes for that!

+- DO wear new clothes, or at least something red, and avoid black and white.

-- DO bring gifts to your family and hosts during Chinese New year celebrations.
-Fruits and candies are safe gifts and always appreciated.
+- DO bring abundant gifts to your family and hosts during Chinese New year celebrations.
+Fruits (especially oranges, tangerines, pomelos, and dragonfruit; avoid pears, which represent parting ways), live plants (such as lucky bamboo, colorful orchids, money plants, and citrus trees), and candies are safe gifts and always appreciated.
+You could also make Chinese New Year Sweet Rice cakes to give as gifts.

 DON’Ts: WHat you shouldn’t do during Chinese New year

-- DON’T start any arguments, bring up any bad things—and it may be old school but please, no profanities or swearing on Chinese New Year’s day!
+- DON’T start any arguments or bring up any negative topics.
+No profanities or swearing on Chinese New Year’s eve and day.

+- DON’T cry on Chinese new year.
+Try to avoid sad memories!

-- DON’T clean on the day of Chinese New Year or Chinese New Year eve as you may sweep your luck and good fortunes away!
+- DON’T clean on the day of Chinese New Year, as you may sweep your luck and good fortunes away!

 - DON’T do laundry, wash or cut your hair on New Year’s Day (the day before is fine) but you don’t want to wash away your good luck!

-- DON’T eat or make porridge or congee because it’s a poor-man’s meal and sets a bad and inauspicious tone, foreshadowing a poor year for you.
+- DON’T eat or make porridge or congee, because it sets an inauspicious tone, foreshadowing a poor year for you.

-- DON’T cry on Chinese new year.
-Try to avoid sad memories because crying just plain bad luck!

 - DON’T give any unlucky gifts!
-Clocks, knives, scissors should never be given as gifts!
+Clocks or watches, knives or other sharp objects, shoes/slippers, mirrors, scented candles, cut flowers, and anything in a set of four (an unlucky number in Chinese culture) should never be given as gifts!

 Shop Early for Chinese New Year

-Plan your Chinese new year menu and how many people you have over ahead of time!
-Don’t forget to plan out your auspicious and symbolic dishes depending on your hopes for the year ahead: wealth, happiness, harmony?
+Plan your Chinese new year menu ahead of time!
+Don’t forget to plan out your auspicious and symbolic dishes depending on your hopes for the year: wealth, happiness, harmony?
 What’s on the menu for you?

-To help you out check out our Chinese New Year menus for all skill levels and our menu planning guide with all of our Chinese New Year recipes!
+Check out our Chinese New Year menus for all skill levels, our menu planning guide, and our full Chinese New Year Recipe Index with all of our Chinese New Year recipes!

-And by the way, oftentimes, Chinese New Year calls for a fresh outfit!
+As we mentioned earlier, Chinese New Year also calls for a fresh outfit!
 It’s common to buy new clothes for the new year.
-Just make sure you’ve got something red ready to wear!
+If you’d rather not buy something new, just make sure you’ve got something red ready to wear.

 Decorating the House in Red

-Preparations for Chinese New Year always involve decorations including hanging lanterns, Chinese letters with auspicious sayings, zodiac animal red paper cuttings, and upside-down fú character 福 which means good fortune.
+Preparations for Chinese New Year always involve decorations, including hanging lanterns, Chinese letters with auspicious sayings, zodiac animal red paper cuttings, and the upside-down fú character (福), which means good fortune.

-You will not notice unless you recognize or read Chinese characters but the fú (福) character is usually inverted. 福 means “good fortune”, and displaying the character upside down means that 福到 or that “good fortune” will “arrive” or “pour out”.
+You will not notice unless you recognize or read Chinese characters, but the fú (福) character is usually inverted. 福 means “good fortune.”
+Displaying the character upside down means that good fortune will “arrive” or “pour out.”

 Support your local chinatown

 Chinatown will always have the best and most festive selection of Chinese New Year decorations for any aesthetic!
-It’s one of the most exciting sights of the year–seeing the stalls pop up with the bright decorations and gleaming packets of red envelopes waiting to be stuffed with cash.
+It’s one of the most exciting sights of the year—street stalls popping up with bright decorations and gleaming packets of red envelopes waiting to be stuffed with cash.

-Whether you want fun cartoon characters, adorably furry decorations, something a bit more traditional, or classy there’s something for everyone.
-And if like us, you may not be able to get to Chinatown in a timely fashion, Chinese New Year celebrations technically last for 2 full weeks!
+Whether you want fun cartoon characters or something a bit more traditional or classy, there’s something for everyone.
+The celebration technically lasts for 15 days, so you will be able to put those decorations to good use.

 Chinese new Year Cleaning

 That means a DEEP CLEAN.
-Dusting is very important—getting rid of all the cobwebs and crust of the previous year that might hold you back in the year ahead!
+Dusting is very important.
+Get rid of all the cobwebs and crust of the previous year that might hold you back in the year ahead!

+Similarly, refrain from washing clothes or washing your hair on New Year’s Day (take care of those things the day before).

-Take out the garbage well before New Year as well, making sure to go through the whole house.
+Take out the garbage before the new year as well, making sure to go through the whole house.

 Honoring Ancestors

-Honoring and remembering dead ancestors on Chinese New Year’s day is a tradition that probably goes back to the very start of the holiday itself!
-Preparing food and drink in the morning and putting them out and inviting ancestor spirits to dine with the family is a common tradition.
+Honoring and remembering ancestors who’ve passed away is a tradition that probably goes back to the very start of the holiday itself.
+Preparing food and drink in the morning and putting them out to invite ancestor spirits to dine with the family is a common tradition.

-Admittedly, this ancestral worship is practiced mostly by older generations and slowing losing its appeal and traction with new generations of Chinese people.

-I remember it well from my childhood, however.
-In the morning, a whole poached chicken, whole roasted or braised pork belly and whole fried fish was set out with bowls of rice.
+We remember it well from our childhoods.
+In the morning, we set out a whole poached chicken, whole roasted or braised pork belly, and whole fried fish with bowls of rice.

-Fruits like oranges, tangerines, tea and wine accompany the food on the table and Chinese incense was burned.
-This is the first thing my mom prepared the morning of Chinese New Year in honor of our ancestors.
+Fruits like oranges and tangerines, tea, and wine accompany the food on the table, along with burning incense.
 The food was always set aside and reheated for the feast later in the day!

 CHinese New year Family dinner on New Year’s Eve